loftuxab/alfresco-ubuntu-install/README.md

 The above example will set the downtime to 20 minutes (from when you shut down) and with a custom message.
 If called without parameters it defaults to 10 minutes.
 Custom message is optional, but if used you also must set the timeout.

 The script will shut down Alfresco tomcat instance.
-To start it you must call `sudo start alfresco`.
+To start it you must call `sudo start alfresco` (14.04) or `sudo /opt/alfresco/alfresco-service.sh start` (16.04).

+**NOTE: 16.04 user must manually edit the ams.sh script before use to use the correct shutdown method.
+It is included in the script how to.**

 The `maintenance.html` page is found in its default location /opt/alfresco/www and can be customized to your needs.